ShawnTe/my-reference-and-cheat-sheets/heroku.md

 ## New project

 ### to login
-heroku login
+heroku login   // username and password

+### to deploy a new project:
+heroku create book-of-becoming
+(if you just do heroku create, it will get some random url)

-### need to do before pushing to Heroku:
+### need to do before pushing to Heroku:  // didn't need to for Hertl's tutorial
 gem install bundler
  and then
 bundle install

-### to deploy a new project:
-heroku create book-of-becoming
-(if you just do heroku create, it will get some random url)

 ### deploy
-git push heroku master
+git push heroku (master)    // can omit master after first push

+### change name of url
+heroku rename new-name-of-app-here

 ### run once:
 heroku run rake db:migrate